lingui/js-lingui/docs/ref/cli.md

 }
 ```

-### fallbackLanguage [string]
+### fallbackLocale [string]

-`fallbackLangauge` is used when translation for given language is missing.
+`fallbackLocale` is used when translation for given locale is missing.

-If `fallbackLanguage` isn't defined or translation in `fallbackLanguage` is
+If `fallbackLocale` isn't defined or translation in `fallbackLocale` is
-missing too, message ID is used instead.
+missing too, either message defaults or message ID is used instead.

+### sourceLocale [string]

+Locale of message IDs, which is used in source files.
+Catalog for `sourceLocale` don't require translated messages, because message
+IDs are used by default.
+However, it's still possible to override message ID by
+providing custom translation.

+The difference between `fallbackLocale` and `sourceLocale` is, that for
+`fallbackLocale` is used translation, while for `sourceLocale` is used message
+ID.

 ### localeDir [string]